A collection of native tree saplings.

 This new clarity and consensus on how to achieve deforestation-free commodity supply chains comes at a critical moment.
 Many companies have committed to being ‘deforestation-free’ by 2020 and the United Nations’ New York Declaration on Forests called for aggressive efforts to end it by 2030.
 The Accountability Framework is a tool to help stop us all going around in circles and define success in the same way.

 In 2020, countries will refocus their efforts on protecting biodiversity and assessing how far they have progressed their climate goals.
-A recent study by the Nature Conservancy and partners found that ending deforestation could save up to 3.6 billion tons of carbon emissions (CO2e) each year — but it won’t be easy.
+A recent study by The Nature Conservancy and partners found that ending deforestation could save up to 3.6 billion tons of carbon emissions (CO2e) each year — but it won’t be easy.
 That’s as much impact as switching 137 billion lightbulbs to LED, or taking 765 million cars and trucks off the road.

 Other “natural climate solutions” — like replanting and improving how we manage forests and avoiding wetland conversion — could tackle a third of global greenhouse gas reductions needed by 2030 to stay on track with the Paris Agreement to keep global temperatures increases well below 2°C. We already know the when, where, and what of climate change; tools like the Accountability Framework help us answer the how.